crosswalk-project/crosswalk-website/documentation/Tizen_IVI_extensions/17-Write_an_extension_in_C++.md

 *   Both the sync (`SendSyncReply()`) and async (`PostMessage()`) functions (inherited from `common::Instance`)  for returning a response "preserve their inputs", so you can free any pointers you pass to those functions once you've invoked them.

-*   If you need to make some resources setup in your instance, consider implementing the virtual method `Initialize` instead of doing your intialization in the constructor.
+*   If you need to set up resources for your instance, consider implementing the virtual method `Initialize` instead of doing intialization in the constructor.

 ## Add build infrastructure